 Although the board considered several recommendations laudable, there was a reluctance to approve some of them at this time.
 "We can't do everything in one year," Dr. Jacky Horner, District III representative, said.
 "Even though the initiative is important, we might need to delay it for a time."

 This was evident in the recommendation to create the Panel on Assessment and Alleviation of Pain and Distress in Animals.
-Some board members did not question the value of the panel, but the cost of the initiative—$45,000—resulted in a vote to postpone acting on the recommendation until the November meeting (see page 180).
+Some board members did not question the value of the panel, but the cost of the initiative—$45,000—resulted in a vote to postpone acting on the recommendation until the November meeting (see article).

 Dr. Charles Stoltenow, House Advisory Committee chair, explained one reason for the growing number of proposals coming before the board is more and more important issues—animal welfare and rights, food safety, and biosecurity, for example—are coming to forefront.